Wellness

 How Much Is A Dog Allergy Test At A Vet’s Office?

 Pricing varies by your vet and location, but in general, you can expect to pay an average of $200 for a skin test and $200-$300 for a blood test.
-You may also have to pay a vet examination fee and for sedation if your dog is getting a skin test.
+If your dog is getting a skin test, you may also have to pay a vet examination fee and for sedation.
 Sedation averages from $50-$100 for a small dog and $100-$200 for a large dog.

 Depending on the condition or reason you’re getting the allergy test and the coverage details from your insurance company, in most cases, the answer is yes; pet health insurance can help pay for allergy testing for itchy skin and other problems.
 Some pet insurance plans will cover the allergy test and the entire cost of the visit to your veterinarian, but coverage may vary based on the provider and your specific policy.
-Our experts review the best pet insurance companies.
+Read our pet insurance reviews to see which companies we recommend.

 Does Your Dog Need A New Diet?